-My name is Garrett Zylinski and I am a sophomore in the James Madison College, double majoring in International Relations and Finance with a minor in Spanish.
-I have the privilege to serve as JMCC’s Vice President at a period in this group’s short history that is extraordinarily exciting—characterized by rapid growth, unhampered ambition, and an eager member base that is dedicated to challenging the status quo for collegiate politicking!
+My name is Garrett Zylinski and I am a third-year student in the James Madison College, dual majoring in International Relations and Finance with a minor in Spanish.
+I have the privilege to serve as JMCC’s President at a period in this group’s short history that is extraordinarily exciting—characterized by rapid growth, unhampered ambition, and an eager member base that is dedicated to challenging the status quo for collegiate politicking!

 Outside of the group I enjoy skiing, golfing and camping.
 Currently I am interested in pursuing a career in wealth management.

-My name is Alex Jasukaitis and I am delighted to serve a second term as the James Madison College Conservative’s Secretary.
+My name is Alex Jasukaitis and I am delighted to serve as the James Madison College Conservative’s Vice-President.
 Prior to my involvement in this club, I organized a local bipartisan “Rock the Vote” discussion at one of the largest high schools in Michigan, Eisenhower High School.
 I first became involved in politics during the 2016 presidential election, as the tensions between both parties became clear to me that our country is at a vital point in politics.

 I am thrilled to be able to serve in the James Madison College Conservative’s because we insist on having a conservative and liberal voice to be shared in our numerous bipartisan debates on campus in the James Madison College.
 Our group strives to foster an environment where civil political discourse can be shared in an intelligent manner.
 I am honored that our club’s core values of civil discourse will continue in the years to come, and am proud of our accomplishments so soon after our founding; these include our numerous bipartisan debates, speakers affiliated with both major political parties, and the 2018 Republican Gubernatorial debate.